WHO Warns Against Virus Complacency, Variants Provoke New Measures - UrduPoint

 "The decline in cases conceals increasing numbers of outbreaks and community spread involving variants of concern," said WHO Europe director Hans Kluge.

-"At this point, the overwhelming majority of European countries remain vulnerable," he added, pointing out the "thin line between the hope of a vaccine and a false sense of security."
-More than a million cases are registered every week across the 53 member states in the UN agency's European region, which includes several in central Asia.
+"At this point, the overwhelming majority of European countries remain vulnerable," he added, pointing out the "thin line between the hope of a vaccine and a false sense of security".

+More than a million cases are registered every week across the 53 member states in the UN agency's European region, which includes several in Central Asia.

 But the number of reported cases has been falling over the past four weeks and deaths have also been declining over the past two weeks.